-Program Service Overview Service Level General Government Communications develops communications strategies to inform Below Standard At Standard Above Standard and engage the community about key initiatives and creates the tactics to execute those strategies.
-This can include proactive media relations, website management, social media and digital communication tools, advertising and digital analytics, brand Mandatory management and creative services, strategic communications counsel and planning, public relations research, government relations, crisis communications, internal communications and marketing.
-Basis of Delivery Essential Organizational Unit Administration - Communications Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and Benchmarking Internal and External Budget Operating Costs \$ 255,514 Revenues \$ - Net Levy \$ 255,514 Communications is responsible for the timely, accurate and transparent dissemination of information, as well as ensuring there is mutual understanding with the Town's various audiences.
+and e mmunications develops communications strategies to inform end we we do a second to all sold have been been and second second the second - Below Standard At Standard Above Standard media comm I engage the community about key initiatives and creates the ics to execute those strategies.
+This can include proactive dia relations, website management, social media and digital munication tools, advertising and digital analytics, brand Mandatory count nagement and creative services, strategic communications nsel and planning, public relations research, government tions, crisis communications, internal communications and rketing.
+Basis of Delivery Essential Organizational Unit Administration - Communications Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and B Benchmarking trans Budget Operating Costs \$ 255,514 Revenues \$ - Net Levy \$ 255,514 Communications is responsible for the timely, accurate and transparent dissemination of information, as well as ensuring there is mutual understanding with the Town's various audiences.
 Through two-way communications, the unit works to make sure that the feedback and ideas of the Town's stakeholders inform the Town's decision-making process.
-Basis for Delivery Essential - Communications are seen as essential to ensuring residents and other stakeholders are informed of municipal services, priorities and responses to emergencies and other events.
-(Port Hope and Essex), which provided an average level of taxation support communications services of \$27.66 per household.
-We suggested that the available budget information concerning communications for other compara should not necessarily be interpreted as the absence of a communications a reflection of differences in budget formats, with communications activities in municipalities consolidated into other functional units as opposed to being of separately. e per household.
-Based comparator ures for communications pport for t the absence of publicly aparative communities ons function but rather a les in other
+Performance and Benchmarking The Town has budgeted a total of \$255,514 in municipal taxation support for its communication function during the 2020 fiscal year, representing an average of \$28.52 per household.
+Based on our review of publicly available budget information for the selected comparator municipalities, we identified two municipalities with budgeted expenditures for communications (Port Hope and Essex), which provided an average level of taxation support for communications services of \$27.66 per household.
+We suggested that the absence of publicl available budget information concerning communications for other comparative communities should not necessarily be interpreted as the absence of a communications function but rather reflection of differences in budget formats, with communications activities in other municipalities consolidated into other functional units as opposed to being disclosed separately.